tenstorrent/tt-metal/README.md

 As a suggestion, please install the dependencies in a **virtual environment** to ensure that your system Python installation does not get polluted.

+Please read through the following repositories' READMEs and follow their instructions.

 #### Installing TTKMD (kernel-mode driver)